jlettvin/Ellipsis/README.md

 #### Example
 `` `equation.euler|The Euler Identity|e^{i\pi}+1=0` ``

-This backtick enclosed unit names the "equation" function, identifies the equation for later reference as "euler", labels the displayed equation with "equation 1: The Euler Identity", and submits the TeX language fragment to MathJAX for conversion to an image of the equation which is displayed in a scientific paper typical form.
+This backtick enclosed unit names the "equation" service, identifies the equation for later reference as "euler", labels the displayed equation with text resembling "equation 1: The Euler Identity", and submits the TeX language fragment to MathJAX for conversion to an image of the equation which is displayed in a form typical of scientific papers.

 ### References
 Most services generate a visual object in the body of a draft paper.